 Benefits of Hydrovac

 The Hydrovac process can solve many problems and provides a safer way to dig and complete excavations.
 It offers a system that minimizes disruptions and damages to existing infrastructure.
-In addition, you can also receive the following benefits:
+Other benefits include:

-- Provides a safe way to complete excavations without the needs of having a worker inside the trench controlling the excavation equipment.
+- It provides a safe way to complete excavations without the need of having a worker inside the trench controlling the excavation equipment.

 - Protects existing infrastructure through a controlled way of excavating